Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 Seasons of Color in One Tough Tree

-For a beautiful, fast-growing shade tree that thrives from north to south, the Dura Heat River Birch can’t be topped!
-This lovely tree grows in cold Zone 4 through hot and humid Zone 9 — that’s a span that includes frigid Maine and Minnesota all the way steamy Florida and Texas.
-No matter where you live, chances are good that a Dura Heat River Birch can enhance your landscape.
+For a beautiful, fast-growing shade tree that thrives from North to South, the Dura Heat® River Birch can’t be topped!
+This lovely tree grows in cold areas as well as hot and humid conditions — that’s a span that includes frigid Maine and Minnesota all the way steamy Florida and Texas.

-Dura Heat River Birches tolerate soggy conditions where other trees won’t grow.
-If you’re trying to landscape a low-lying area that floods regularly, or you’re cursed with heavy-clay soil, this tree is exactly what you need.
+Plus, River Birches tolerate soggy conditions where other trees won’t grow.
+If you’re trying to landscape a low-lying area that floods regularly, or you have heavy-clay soil, this tree is exactly what you need.
 Its dense root system tolerates heavy, wet soil and even regular flooding and standing water.

 Fast growth means your landscape fills in quickly.
 These trees can put on up to three feet of new growth each year, so they reach mature heights much faster than other landscape trees.
 They are also fairly compact and can be planted as a specimen in an urban yard, where they tolerate pollutants with ease.